Chapter 3: General Provisions, Section 8: Prosecution and Progress

 - A statement that the contractor is responsible and liable for any personal injury or property damage resulting from the work.

 - The requirements for cooperation contained in the special provisions and in Section 5-1.20, “Coordination with Other Entities,” of the Standard Specifications.
 The terms of the permit should include notice that the contractor may be working on the site concurrently with others performing utility relocation, right-of-way clearance work, or other construction activities and that the work of the others will take precedence over the contractor’s job site activities.
-When obvious conflicts are apparent, a permit should not be issued.
+When conflicts are likely, a permit should not be issued.

 - The limits of the area in which work will be performed.